omar-h-omar/ENG1-Dragonite-Assessment-2.github.io/README.md

 Every boat has 4 statistics with each boat having a different distribution of these staistics.

 ## Boat Statistics
-### Robustness
+- <strong>Robustness</strong>
-Determines how much damage a boat can take.
-A boat with higher robustness will lose a smaller percentage damage to the durability upon collision with an obstacle.
+  - Determines how much damage a boat can take.
+  - A boat with higher robustness will lose a smaller percentage damage to the durability upon collision with an obstacle.
-### Maneuverability
+- <strong>Maneuverability</strong>
-Determines how fast the boat can avoid obstacles.
-A boat with higher maneuverability will be able to move side to side better without losing speed.
+  - Determines how fast the boat can avoid obstacles.
+  - A boat with higher maneuverability will be able to move side to side better without losing speed.
-### Max Speed
+- <strong>Max Speed</strong>
-Determines how fast a boat can go.
-A boat with higher max speed will be able to go faster than other boats.
+  - Determines how fast a boat can go.
+  - A boat with higher max speed will be able to go faster than other boats.
-### Acceleration
+- <strong>Acceleration</strong>
-Determines how quickly a boat can achieve its' max speed.
-A boat with higher acceeleration will achieve its max speed before other boats.
+  - Determines how quickly a boat can achieve its' max speed.
+  - A boat with higher acceeleration will achieve its max speed before other boats.

 ## Racing
 During the races, there are a series of obstacles that will be floating down the Ouse.
 The player must avoid these obstacles in order to not damage their boat.